 Water Culture Hydroponic System

-The water culture system is a wonderfully simple form of hydroponic system for a beginner.
+The deep water culture system is a wonderfully simple form of hydroponic system for a beginner.
 Typically, the growing platform is fashioned from Styrofoam and is floated directly on the water and nutrient solution reservoir.
-An air pump uses an air stone to oxygenate the water for the plant’s roots.
+An air stone and pump is used, the same as the above Wick System, to oxygenate the water for the plant’s roots.

-A water cutlery hydroponic system grows excellent leaf lettuce or other water-loving veggies.
-The inexpensive system features a very straightforward design.
-The system only functions for smaller plants.
+A water cutlery hydroponic system grows excellent leaf lettuce or other water-loving veggies and functions best for smaller plants.